Call-for-Code/Solution-Starter-Kit-Disasters-2020/README.md

-# Water sustainability in the context of climate change
+# Disaster resiliency in the context of climate change

 This solution starter was created by at the United Nations Human Rights Office in Geneva, Switzerland on February 27-28, 2020.
 It features contributions by technologists from XXX, YYY, IBM, and Red Hat.